 It was August 21, 1988, and four people decided to risk their lives crossing the Spree River in an attempt of escaping East Germany in hope for freedom in West Berlin.
 Three men and a woman risked their lives and watching it today make everything look like a distant event in the past, but that was Berlin at the time.

-As the first swimmer reaches the shores in the west, a speedboat appears with members of the East Germany border patrol.
-Some people come to help them come out of the water, and the guards cannot shot the people escaping since they might hit some of the people in West Berlin.
-For the woman, swimming across the Spree and fleeing East Germany wasn’t so simple.
+As the first swimmer reaches the shores in the west, a speedboat appears with East Germany border patrol members.
+Some people come to help them come out of the water, and the guards cannot shoot the people escaping since they might hit some of the people in West Berlin.
+Swimming across the Spree and fleeing East Germany wasn’t so simple for the woman.
 She can be seen exhausted from the swim on the video below as she gathers strength to pull herself out of the water.

 Her name is Maiga Adryan.
 And she was three months pregnant when she swam across the Spree river.
-She also broke her foot during the escape, which makes the flee even more epic.
+She also broke her foot during the escape, making the flee even more epic.

-The footage you see her of these people escaping East Berlin was shot by foreign tourists and, later, used in a TV report in September 1988.
-The show was called Nichts wie raus: Flucht unter Lebensgefahr, that could be translated as Got to get out: life treating escapes and can be seen fully on the link in the end of this article.
+The footage you see here of these people escaping East Berlin was shot by foreign tourists and, later, used in a TV report in September 1988.
+The show was called Nichts wie raus: Flucht unter Lebensgefahr, which could be translated as Got to get out: life treating escapes and can be seen fully on the link at the end of this article.

 If you like what you read here, you should join our Discord channel; there, you will find a place for open discussions about all the themes we talk about here, and it is a free space for you to share your questions, comments and suggestions.